openstack-infra/infra-specs/specs/ansible_puppet_apply.rst

 Group membership from the puppet perspective will be managed by a group variable set at the node level in site.pp.
 There should be an ansible group for every defined puppet group.
-For the purposes of this, that grouping will be managed manually, but as a follow on, we should find a better way to manager this mapping.
+For the purposes of this, that grouping will be managed manually, but as a follow on, we should find a better way to manage this mapping.
 Also, for the purposes of this, each node will only have one group from puppet/hiera perspective.
 Ansible supports multiple groups, as does the ansible openstack inventory module.
 For now, we'll avoid making use of that.